MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

    - **Searchable**.
 When selected, this column appears in Advanced Find and is available when customizing views.
    - **Selecting multiple choices is allowed**.
 Select this option if you want to create a choice where the user can select more than one option (multi-select).
    - **Sync with global choice?**
       - **Yes**.
-Select this option if you want the choice to be available to other tables (global choice).
+Select this option if you want the choice to be global.
+Then, you can also select an existing global choice to use the options from that global choice.
       - **No**.
 Select this option if you want the choice only available in the table where you are creating the new choice.
    - **Sync this choice with**.
 When **Sync with global choice** is **Yes**, you can select an existing choice column.
 Then, the options configured for that choice will be used for this choice.
    - If you chose **No** to enable a global choice, create the options for your choice by selecting **Choices** or, if you chose **Yes**, select **Edit choice** to edit the sync choice options or **New choice** to add new options: